neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 ### NekRS Model

 NekRS is used to solve the [incompressible Navier-Stokes equations](theory/ins.md).
-At the inlet, the fluid temperature is taken as 355&deg;C. The inlet velocity is selected such that the mass flowrate is 0.1 kg/s, which is low enough that the flow is laminar and a turbulence model is not required for this pedagogical example.
+The inlet velocity
+is selected such that the mass flowrate is 0.1 kg/s, which is low enough that the flow is laminar and a turbulence model is not required for this example.

-At the outlet, a zero pressure is imposed and an outflow condition is applied for the energy conservation equation.
-On all solid-fluid interfaces, the velocity is set to the no-slip condition and a heat flux is imposed in the energy conservation equation, where MOOSE computes the surface heat flux.
+At the outlet, a zero (gage) pressure is imposed and an outflow condition is applied for the energy conservation equation.
+On all solid-fluid interfaces, the velocity is set to the no-slip condition and a heat flux is imposed in the energy conservation equation (computed by MOOSE).

 The initial pressure is set to zero.
 Both the velocity and temperature are set to uniform initial conditions that match the inlet conditions.